Tyrese Maxey: 2021–22 season: Transition to starter

-2022–23 season
+2022–23 season: Steady improvement

 On October 28, 2022, Maxey put up a career-high 44 points on 15-of-20 shooting from the field, including nine of his 12 attempts from three-point range in an 112–90 win over the Toronto Raptors.
 He also joined Hal Greer and Allen Iverson as the only Sixers players to score at least 40 points in a game before the age of 23.
 He also tied Danny Green and Dana Barros for the most three-pointers made in a game in Sixers history with nine.

+Maxey finished his 3rd season with the 76ers averaging 20.3 points per game while shooting 43.4% from the three-point range.